jamesrampton/jamesrampton.uk/content/photography/index.md

 - src: img/2117401.jpg
   title: Bench
 ---
-Choose an image below for a closer look.
+Choose an image for a closer look.